inasafe/inasafe-doc/docs/source/training/beginner/osm/104-using-gps.rst

    connected to three or more satellites.
 In the upper-left corner are your coordinates, your latitude and longitude.

 7. Flip to the Map page, and you can see a map of where you are.
-If you have added OSM maps to your GPS, you may see roads and places.
+If you have added OpenStreetMap maps to your GPS, you may see roads and places.
    Otherwise, the map may look quite blank.
 Zoom in and out by pressing the up and down arrow buttons on the left side of the GPS.

 4. Tracks and waypoints
 -----------------------

 A GPS records two kinds of information that are useful for creating maps or saving the coordinates of a place.
 First, it allows you to save your location in the memory of the GPS.
 When you save a location, the coordinates will be saved with a name.
 For example, your first saved point will be named 001, the second 002, and so on.
 When you save a point, you can write down the number on a piece of paper, along with a note about what it is, and any attributes or indicators you would like to collect.
 Saved locations on your GPS are called waypoints.